mattpe/bcwt/week4.md

     * updated UI
        * [index3.html](https://raw.githubusercontent.com/ilkkamtk/wop-starters/week2-1/week2_public_html/index3.html)
        * [main3.js to /js](https://raw.githubusercontent.com/ilkkamtk/wop-starters/week2-1/week2_public_html/js/main3.js)
+       * Logout by deleting the token from browser's session storage (developer tools/application)

 11. Now that we have login etc. it's better not to send the owner id from the front end.
 Modify catRoute.js, catController.js and catModel.js so that you get owner's id from req.user

 ### User Roles